 Cost Share Program

-Cost-share funding is currently being made available to implement projects that address nonpoint source pollutants of concern within Tier 1 Critical Areas and Priority Preservation Areas as identified in the Deep River-Portage Burns Waterway Watershed Management Plan.
+The Deep River Watershed Initiative is currently accepting cost-share program applications to implement projects in 2018 that reduce nonpoint source pollution impacts within Tier 1 Critical Areas and Priority Preservation Areas of the Deep River-Portage Burns Waterway Watershed.

-Funding is available for both agricultural and urban practices that reduce nutrient, sediment, and pathogen pollutant loading to streams and manmade waterways in the watershed.
-Practices that also address stream habitat/hydromodification impacts as part of their overall design are encouraged.
+Funding is available for both agricultural and urban practices that reduce nutrient, sediment, and pathogen pollutant loading to streams and manmade waterways.
+Practices that also address stream habitat/ hydromodification impacts as part of their overall design are encouraged.

 Cost-Share Program Information